Coup de Grâce (1976 film)

-Coup de Grâce (German: Der Fangschuß, French: Le Coup de grâce) is a 1976 West German film directed by Volker Schlöndorff.
+Coup de Grâce (German: Der Fangschuss, French: Le Coup de grâce) is a 1976 West German drama war film directed by Volker Schlöndorff.

 Adapted from the novel Coup de Grâce by the French author Marguerite Yourcenar, the war film explores passion amid underlying political tones.
 The title comes from the French expression, meaning "finishing blow".
 An opening title dedicates the film to Jean-Pierre Melville, for whom Schlöndorff had worked as an assistant director.

 Plot

 In 1919 Latvia, a detachment of German Freikorps soldiers is stationed in a country chateau, referred to as Kratovice, not far from Riga, to fight Bolshevik guerrillas in the Latvian War of Independence, one element of the much broader Russian Civil War that followed the Bolshevik Revolution.
 The soldiers, led by Erich von Lhomond, are welcomed with open arms by the mansion's inhabitants, including Countess Sophie von Reval, her half-senile Jewish aunt Praskovia, and some servants.
 The chateau, it turns out, is the home of the soldiers' leader, Konrad von Reval, Sophie's brother.
-Erich had also been a childhood friend of Konrad and Sophie, and she now finds herself falling in love with him.
-There are hints through the earlier scenes that Erich is in love with Konrad, but that is not confirmed for some time.
+Erich had also been a childhood friend of Konrad and Sophie, and she now finds herself falling in love with him, though Erich insists he is much more in favor of friendships than women.

 Sophie has contacts with the nearby Bolshevik forces, especially with Jewish tailor Grigori Loew, from whom Sophie borrows some Bolshevik reading materials.
 Early on, one German war veteran who is now fighting for the Bolsheviks is captured, questioned, and summarily executed by a firing squad.
 In the meantime, Sophie and her aunt try to keep up appearances, holding dinners and providing entertainment for the officers as best as they can, with their supplies of food and drink dwindling.
-From time to time, Erich or some of his men go to their headquarters in Riga or elsewhere, sometimes returning with food or treats.
+From time to time, Erich or some of his men go to their headquarters in Riga, sometimes returning with food or treats.